Plain talk about small-business IT & cybersecurity.

 Most successful attacks on small businesses never touch a software vulnerability — they exploit a helpful person having a busy day.
 This guide walks through the six social engineering attacks you’ll actually encounter, from phishing and vendor impersonation to AI voice cloning and gift-card texts, explains why small companies are the preferred target, and lays out the defense stack that works: verification habits, no-blame reporting, and the technical backstops that catch the slip.

-Managed detection and response (MDR): what it is, what it should cost.
+Managed detection & response (MDR): what it costs.

 Managed detection and response is the security industry’s most useful acronym wrapped in its worst explanations.
 This guide untangles MDR from antivirus, EDR, SIEM, and SOC in plain language, explains what ‘response’ should actually mean in your contract (isolating a machine in minutes, not emailing you a PDF), covers how per-endpoint pricing works, and gives you the questions that separate real MDR from a rebadged alert forwarder.